dylanburkey/Dylanburkey.box/src/content/blog/inclusive-design-in-web3.md

 We thought we had created a player that would meet all accessibility standards.
 Technically, we had.
 But during the development process—and more importantly, during usability testing—we realized we had crucial gaps.
 The player was nearly accessible, but it was not *truly* inclusive.

-What we learned was humbling but transformative.
+What we learned was humbling but transformation.

 ## Winning the Contract and Initial Setup